RobTillaart/HX711/README.md

 ### Temperature

-Loadcells do have a temperature related error.
-This can be reduced by doing the calibration and take the tare at the temperature one also does the measurements.
+Load-cells do have a temperature related error. (check datasheet) This can be reduced by doing the calibration and take the tare at the temperature one also uses for the measurements.

 Another way to handle this is to add a good temperature sensor (e.g. DS18B20, SHT85) and compensate for the temperature